|Status : Published||Published On : Sep, 2021||Report Code : VRHC1184||Industry : Healthcare||Available Format :||Page : 124|

 On the basis of area of use, the Asia-Pacific hospital bed market is categorized into acute care, critical care, and long-term care beds.
 Among different areas of use, critical care hospital bed market is expected to grow significantly during the forecast period.
 Critical care beds are equipped with necessary requirements under emergency situations, which provide better care to the patients.

 Insight by Type

 Based on type, the market is subdivided into general, bariatric, pediatric, pressure relief, birthing, and other medical beds.
-Among all types, the general beds are estimated to account the largest share in the hospital bed market in 2018 and are expected to grow at the fastest rate during the forecast period owing to its low cost.
-Developing countries in Asia such as China, India, Philippines, Vietnam, Malaysia has a huge demand for general beds due to the presence of large population and government pressure to provide necessary infrastructure in public healthcare facilities.
+Among all types, the general beds are estimated to account the largest share in the hospital bed market in 2020 and are expected to grow at the fastest rate during the forecast period owing to its low cost.
+Developing countries in Asia such as China, India, Philippines, Vietnam, Malaysia has a huge demand for general beds due to the presence of large population and government pressure to provide the necessary infrastructure in public healthcare facilities.

 Insight by Power

 On the basis of power, the hospital bed industry is categorized onto into manual, electric, and semi-electric beds.
-Among the different types of power, the manual beds are estimated to account for the largest share in the hospital bed market in 2018 and are expected to grow at the fastest rate during the forecast period.
-Manual beds are easy to operate and maintain, and are also available at a lower cost than other two categories of beds, thus making them more popular in the developing and underdeveloped economies of Asia-Pacific.
+Among the different types of power, the manual beds are estimated to account for the largest share in the hospital bed market in 2020 and are expected to grow at the fastest rate during the forecast period.
+Manual beds are easy to operate and maintain, and are also available at a lower cost than the other two categories of beds, thus making them more popular in the developing and underdeveloped economies of Asia-Pacific.